-GOP nominee for Virginia lieutenant governor drops staff two months before election
+GOP nominee for Virginia lieutenant governor drops staff before election

 “We worked our butts off for Winsome,” he said.
 “We love her as a candidate.
 We truly believe in her.
 We held this campaign together and it doesn’t make sense to put new ballplayers on the field in the ninth inning.”

-During the campaign, Sears has tried to appeal to both the party’s conservative base of Trump supporters while also courting more moderate independents who are likely to determine the outcome of the statewide races.
+During the campaign, Sears has tried to appeal to the party’s conservative base of Trump supporters while also courting more moderate independents who are likely to determine the outcome of the statewide races.
 Glenn Youngkin, the party’s nominee for governor, has straddled the same line.

 Last week, after the U.S. Supreme Court declined to block a Texas law banning most abortions after six weeks of pregnancy, Sears said she would support a similar law in Virginia.